3DO/christopherpoole.github.com/_posts/2013-05-25-using-distcc.md

 Now you are ready for a distributed build:

     distcc-pump make -j<n procs across all nodes>
+    OR
+    pump make -j<n procs across all nodes>

 ## Issues
 It seems the package in the Debian repository is not properly configured, and one may encounter this error or similar: